Kanheri Caves: Cave 41

-Some way farther up is a vihara with a large advanced porch supported by pillars of the Elephanta type in front and by square ones behind of the pattern occurring in Cave 15 at Ajanta.
+Some way farther up is a vihara with a large advanced porch supported by pillars of the Elephanta Caves type in front and by square ones behind of the pattern occurring in Cave 15 at Ajanta.
 The hall door is surrounded by mouldings, and on the back wall are the remains of painting, consisting of Buddhas.
 In the shrine is an image, and small ones are cut in the side walls, in which are also two cells.
 In a large recess to the right of the porch is a seated figure of Buddha, and on his left is Padmapani or Sahasrabahu-lokeswara, with ten additional heads piled up over his own; and on the other side of the chamber is the litany with four compartments on each side.
 This is evidently a late cave.